awodey/awodey.github.io/newindex.md

 ## Slides and Resources

 - [Univalence in &infin;-topoi.](www.andrew.cmu.edu/user/awodey/talks/CT2020-21.pdf)
-Slides from a lecture at the conference _International Category Theory 2020->21_, held in Genoa, Italy, August-September 2021.
+Slides from a lecture at the conference _Category Theory 2020->21_, held in Genoa, Italy, August-September 2021.